 #4 LUXURIOUS SPAS: relax after skiing all day

 If you're starting to get snow board and piste-off at all these skiers, you may just Après-ciate a dip in a nice luxurious spa.
 There's surely snow-thing else more relaxing than that…

 After a full day of skiing, we were craving a spa session.
-We were recommended by many locals the divine Scandinave Spa, which is also highly rated as the #1 spa in Whistler on Tripadvisor.
-We can see why.
-It’s stunning here, beautifully decorated with a mix of outdoor cold/hot baths, relaxation rooms, saunas and steam rooms.
-There’s also a strict silence policy in place, so no chatting, and absolutely no phones allowed!
+We were recommended by many locals the divine Scandinave Spa.
+We can see why!
+It's stunning here, beautifully decorated with a mix of outdoor cold/hot baths, relaxation rooms, saunas and steam rooms.
+There's also a strict silence policy in place, so no chatting, and absolutely no phones allowed!

 Definitely a place to check out in Whistler.